- for IHG Users69

 What You Get

-- 2 points per dollar at gas stations, grocery stores and restaurants
+- Earn 2 points per $1 spent on purchases at gas stations, grocery stores, and restaurants.

 Your points will expire after 12 months of inactivity.
 However, it’s easy to extend the life of your points as long as you earn or redeem at least once per year.
 Simply put, if you make at least one purchase each year with this card, your points will never expire.
 Or, if you stay at least one night a year in one of IHG’s thousands of properties, you’ll earn points too, and extend the life of your balance.